 Failure to do so can result in strict penalties; fines will be up to $360,000 for individuals, and $1.8 million for organisations with an annual turnover more than $3 million.
 With the law coming into effect in the not too distant future, it is important for organisations to get things in order now – Understanding what private personal data needs to be protected and starting to secure it now, and putting resources and policies in place.
 The best place to start is with data classification – the first step to a truly data-centric approach to protecting personal information.

 - Failure to report a breach can lead to fines of up to $1.8million for organisations or $360,000 for individuals

 - Affects Organisations with an annual turnover of more than $3 million

-- The regulation will be enforced at some point over the next 12 months
+- The regulation will be enforced from the 22nd February 2018

 - Organisations will need to make sure that those affected, as well as the information commissioner, are informed within 30 days of a data breach occurring.

 - This is not just applicable for organisations based in Australia, but rather for any organisation globally who holds data on Australian citizens.